︎ ︎ ︎

 The film was commissioned by aemi & Sirius Arts Centre, and premiered at Cork International Film Festival on November 19th 2022.

-- Cork International Film Festival - November 2022
+- Preview at Cork International Film Festival - Nov 2022

 Director of Photography - Seán Mullen